All Episodes

 I mean, look at the steely-eyed stare.

-What where are the where the stories have been all over the all over the place this past year that uh Mrs. Clinton isn't likable?
+Where are the stories have been all over the place this past year that Mrs. Clinton isn't likable, that she is threatening to people, that she on her staff, very demanding.

-They have they have d written things and drawn things of Condoleezza Rice that had they been done by a conservative of a liberal black woman, we would still be hearing about it, and that conservative cartoonists would have been drummed out of the uh of the media.
+They have written things and drawn things of Condoleezza Rice that had they been done by a conservative of a liberal black woman, we would still be hearing about it, and that conservative cartoonist would have been drummed out of the media.

 So this is very selective, and this is all about protecting Hillary and trying to rewrite this train of hers.